joshnicholas/blog/words/more-proof-trump-isnt-interested-in-learning-anything.md

 ---
-title: More proof Trump isn"t interested in learning anything
+title: More proof Trump isnt interested in learning anything
 date: 2018-10-04
 ---